Updated: Jul 6

 P.S.
 If you're struggling with self-talk that doesn't support you in living the life that you truly desire, I can help.
 I have completely changed my inner messages.
 When you think better you do better and when you do better you live better.
 You deserve inner strength so you can create the life you truly want.

 I've opened up my schedule to fit in a few complimentary "Awesome Life" Strategy Sessions (Valued at $135).
 If you'd like to take advantage of this, click on the link below to book a time on my calendar.
-I book only a hand-full of these now and then, so use the link below to request yours so we can chat about what's possible for your life.
+I book only a handful of these now and then, so use the link below to request yours so we can chat about what's possible for your life.
 It may just be the best call you've ever made! :-)

 Click HERE to schedule a chat with me